-Looking at the dinner menu, things started to become really interesting.
-As we were reading the content of this short but intriguing list, we mentally did what most people do: each name or ingredient described was calling images or recollections of tastes based on past experiences… We often tended to classify things as 'I like this' or 'I don't like that'… mixed with some 'what can this possibly be?’.
-But once at Le Du, leave your preconceptions at the door because nothing is as you imagine it.
+Looking at the dinner menu, things start to become really interesting.
+It’s a short but intriguing list, with each main ingredient listed with the style of dish and secondary ingredients below.
+You may classify things as 'I like this' or 'I don't like that’ (or even 'what can this possibly be?’), but once at Le Du, leave your preconceptions at the door because nothing is as you imagine it.

-We decided to go with the most logical choice to get the best of what the chefs have to offer and selected the 4 courses for 990 baht – a bargain.
+We decided to go with the most logical choice to get the best of what the chefs have to offer and selected the 4 courses for 1690 baht – a bargain.
 Dishes were served smoothly without delay and right from the first course we went from surprise to surprise… all were absolutely delicious which is rather exceptional: being 5 guests ordering the 4 courses option, we actually ended up picking everything on the menu at least once!
-Think about it, when was the last time you went to a restaurant where every single dish on the menu is faultless?
+Think about it, when was the last time you went to a restaurant and every single dish on the menu was faultless?

 Then came the desserts which closed the dinner perfectly: try the surprising banana cake ice cream; but here again, don't picture banana cakes the way you know them, this is light with a touch of crispy caramel (270 baht).
-The 4-course dinner is 990 baht and the 7-course dinner is 1,590, both options can be served with wine pairing for additional 990 and 1,590 baht respectively.
+The 4-course dinner is 1690 baht (with optional add-ons for premium ingredients), and the 6-course tasting menu is 2590 baht, both options can be served with wine pairing for additional 990 and 1,590 baht respectively.

 The wines are wisely selected and even those served by the glass are really above average, making it a great value if you feel like sampling several crus.

-Once we realized what the background of these two bright and friendly chefs is… the amazing dinner we just had suddenly made perfect sense.
-With such talented and enthusiastic team, Le Du restaurant is a new shining star of Bangkok, bringing a new creative cuisine that was definitely missing in town.
+With such talented and enthusiastic team, Le Du restaurant is a shining star of Bangkok, bringing a new creative cuisine at a reasonable price, something that was definitely missing in town.